dylanhdz/JerrysQuickMart/README.md

 This is a serverless architecture, where all the logic happens in the browser.
 This is scalable for a client/server architecture once we have a real backend.

-For the logic, we create classes for each representation on the diagram.
-We need a method for getting the price according to the customer’s needs and another to return the tax status.
-The question mark indicates a short if/then syntax.